What to wear to a Sumo match? How to choose what to wear and what to bring

 Wear comfortable clothes that allow you to sit for long periods of time.

 There are three types of seats for watching sumo, in order of proximity to the ring: tamariseki, masu-seki, and chair seats, the most famous of which is the masu-seki.
 Tame-seats can only be applied for by lottery, but they are extremely popular and tickets are difficult to obtain.
 Also known as "sunakaburi seating," these are seats on cushions that allow spectators to watch the matches so closely that sand from the ring is pouring down on them.
-Masu- seating consists of cushions for four people laid out in a square partition.
+Masu-seats have cushions for four people laid out in a square partition.
 Chair seats are often located on the second floor and are the furthest away from the ring.

 If you wish to watch the games wearing a kimono, yukata, or other Japanese garment, be somewhat cautious.
 The obi will constrict your body, so if you are unsure about this, we recommend that you wait until you are accustomed to wearing it and comfortable before watching the games.